 How to Make a Case Management Appointment

-- If you are currently meeting with a personal counselor and/or educational counselor, please let your counselor know that you would like to meet with the case manager for additional resources and they will refer you for the next available appointment.
+- If you are currently meeting with a personal counselor, please let your counselor know that you would like to meet with the case manager for additional resources and they will refer you for the next available appointment.

 If you have not been to CAPS or have not updated your paperwork for the current academic year during the fall semester, please arrive to your scheduled appointment 30 minutes early to fill out any paperwork.

 Case Management appointments adhere to the same standards of confidentiality as personal counseling appointments.
 For more information about the confidentiality of case management and counseling services, see the Personal Counseling page.